epyonavenger/ptsd/README.md

 # Installation

-1. Go to Code -> Download Zip
+1. Go to the blue "Code" button, click "Download Zip".
 2. Extract it somewhere. _(You can put it into your sai2 folder after it is created if you want to just run it from there in the future.)_

 # Usage